hannsadrian/Schallplatte/README.md

 :------:|:------:
 | ![lightmode](./example-light.png) | ![darkmode](./example-dark.png) |

 Based on the `vinylColor`, other shades for a realistic appearance are automatically calculated.
-As a result, all colors should more or less automatically generate a nice record.
+As a result, all colors should more or less generate a nice record.

 ```swift
 import SwiftUI